 Feel free to add other ingredients to create your favorite flavors.
-Some ides for possible add-ins are 1/2 a teaspoon of vanilla, coffee, rum, coconut or peppermint extract.
+Some ideas for possible add-ins are 1/2 a teaspoon of vanilla, coffee, rum, coconut, or peppermint extract.
 For a kick of spice, add 1/2 a teaspoon of cayenne pepper or ground cinnamon.

 Choose any colored sprinkles you like for coordinating with your party theme or favorite sports teams.

-You can even roll the Brazilian truffles in other toppings like edible glitter, crushed Oreos, powdered sugar or a dusting of cocoa powder.
+You can even roll the chocolate truffles in other toppings like edible glitter, crushed Oreos, coconut flakes, powdered sugar, or a dusting of cocoa powder.